nanditaraha/UA9/README.md

-# UA9 Experiment
+# UA9 Experiment - event reconstruction and tracking.
-Event reconstruction and tracks:
 The goal is to recontruct particle hits (or events from detector triggers) into tracks by combining clusters of track candidates.